Cookie Notice

 5 Good Reasons for Skiing in Mongolia

-24/11/2019 - SnowTrex
+15/10/2024 - SnowTrex

 Mongolia: this country situated between Russia and China has barely been discovered by the Germans as a holiday destination.
 However, for a few years now, skiers have been able to make a start near the Mongolian capital of Ulan-Bator.
 SnowTrex has 5 good reasons why everyone should think about skiing in Mongolia.

-1. First ski area in Mongolia
+1. The first ski area in Mongolia

 The first ski area of the landlocked state opened on Mount Bogdkhan in 2009.
 The “Sky Resort” has two large chair lifts and eight runs with unique names like Zalaat or Khurkhreet.
 The country has a total of 3 km of blue, 2 km of red and 1 km of black pistes.
 There is also a sledge run and four of the runs are green runs for beginners.
 Four practice lifts are also available.
-The access possibilities are excellent for a day trip, as the ski area is only 13 km away from the capital.
+The access possibilities are excellent for a day trip, as the ski area is only 13 km away from the capital Ulan-Bator.

 2. Skiing where the pros practice